threatjammer/markdown-tutorials/README.md

 Each file in this repo is a markdown file with the following structure:
 - `metadata`: contains the information about the file, such as the title, description, author, etc. It also contains the different paths y `slugs` that are used to generate the page and connect to other content.
 - `content`: contains the actual content of the file.
+- Reference to an image file of PNG format and 800x400 pixels.

 ### Metadata
 It should follow the following structure: